Piotr1215/dotfiles/shortcuts.md

 Ctrl +b [           - enter copy Mode

 ## Vim
+:h index                        - check what key is mapped to, keymaps, set verbose?
 "+yt                            - copy to clipboard till character (space in this case) Ctro + n                        - does some crazy multi-cursor Ctrl + u                        - go 1/4 screen up